 The engagement rate on this profile is 32.5%, which means that although they have fewer followers, their following is more loyal and more likely to be influenced by them, which makes a campaign with this influencer a good buy.

-How To Calculate Engagement Rate On A Video:
+How to Calculate Engagement Rate for a Video:

 Likes + comments + shares per video (if available)